 Public hearings

-DEQ plans to hold NUMBER public hearing(s).
-The table(s) below provides the details.
+DEQ plans to hold one public hearing.
+The table below provides the details.

 DEQ will add the names, addresses and affiliations of all hearing attendees to the interested parties list for this rule if provided on a registration form or the attendee list.
 DEQ will consider all written comments received at the hearings listed below before completing the draft rules.
 DEQ will summarize all comments and respond to comments in the Environmental Quality Commission staff report.